sdatkinson/NeuralAmpModelerPlugin/.github/pull_request_template.md

 - [ ] Does your PR add, remove, or rename any plugin parameters?
 If yes...
   - [ ] Have you ensured that the plug-in unserializes correctly?
   - [ ] Have you ensured that _older_ versions of the plug-in load correctly?
 (See [`Unserialization.cpp`](https://github.com/sdatkinson/NeuralAmpModelerPlugin/blob/main/NeuralAmpModeler/Unserialization.cpp).)
+- [ ] Does your PR add or remove any graphical assets?
+If yes, are they defined in [config.h](https://github.com/olilarkin/NeuralAmpModelerPlugin/blob/main/NeuralAmpModeler/config.h) and added in the two required locations in [main.rc](https://github.com/olilarkin/NeuralAmpModelerPlugin/blob/main/NeuralAmpModeler/resources/main.rc)?